Unfinished Music No. 1: Two Virgins

 If not for the restrictions in availability due to censorship of the cover and unreported sales, Two Virgins would have certainly risen much higher in the charts.
 The album’s back cover art was featured on Rolling Stone’s one-year anniversary cover (doubling sales) with another Bible quotation: “And they were both naked, the man and his wife, and were not ashamed.”

 The avant-garde sound collage concept of Two Virgins crept into John’s current work on The Beatles (white album) with ‘Revolution 9’.
 Two more ‘Unfinished Music’ albums by John & Yoko followed; Life with the Lions and, after their marriage in 1969, Wedding Album.

 Two Virgins was reissued on LP, CD, and digitally by Secretly Canadian on its USA anniversary, 11th November 2016 with bonus tracks and rare photos.

 Yoko Ono’s Film No. 5, also titled Two Virgins was made at Kenwood in June 1968 – one month after recording the album.
 John and Yoko’s smiling celluloid faces are superimposed against the sky, twirling and uncannily merging perfectly into one.

 A promotional Perspex and plastic sculpture of John and Yoko posing for the cover of Two Virgins can be seen atop their piano in this photo.
-Kate Bush owned one.
+Kate Bush owned one of these.
 She donated it to a charity auction in November 2010.